Aimcomlt/t-op-arb-bot/README.md

 ## 🚀 Overview

 T-OP-Arb-Bot is a TypeScript-based, event-driven backend built to scan for profitable arbitrage opportunities across decentralized exchanges like **Uniswap** and **Sushiswap**.
 It features real-time Sync event listeners, ABI-independent transaction simulation, slippage-aware strategy building, and Flashbots-secure trade execution.
+It now includes a Solidity `ArbExecutor` contract leveraging Aave V3 flash loans and V2 router swaps for on-chain arbitrage experiments.

 ---